The Definitive Guide that You Never Wanted: Backpack Fabrics

 • Cotton canvas — back in ages past, backpacks were most frequently made of cotton canvas and then coated with wax to waterproof them.
 But these bags were heavy and prone to damage by abrasion.
 If they weren’t dried properly before being stored, they could start to rot and decompose.
 Today’s backpacks have switched over to using non-cotton fabrics, such as nylon and polyester.
 Few cotton canvas bags can still be found today but are blended with synthetic materials and are not waterproof.
 If you think back to any war movie where soldiers, sailors, airmen, or marines carry all their belongings in a large military-issued duffel bag, those are typically made of cotton canvas.

-• Nylon — with the days of cotton past, nylon has become the go-to material for backpacks.
-Nylon is actually a whole family of synthetic fabrics.
+• Nylon — with the days of cotton passed, nylon has become the go-to material for backpacks.
+Nylon is actually a whole family of synthetic fibers.
 It’s a polymer that can be formed into various shapes and fibers through melt-processing.
 Basically, it’s plastic.
-While nylon has much better waterproof traits than cotton, it has the tendency to tear when punctured.
+While nylon has better waterproof traits than cotton, it has the tendency to tear when punctured.
 However, this can be resolved by implementing various weaves and sewing patterns, which brings us to…

 • Ripstop — Ripstop nylon is very commonplace now particularly for camping and hiking backpacks.
 Rip-stop nylon integrates a grid of thicker threads sewn directly into the nylon at close intervals.
 This prevents the issue of ripping or unraveling if the nylon is punctured and also helps waterproofing.
 On the other hand, if rip-stop is used in light fabrics, abrasion or regular use can cause holes to open along the seams more quickly than in other thicker fabrics, as lighter threads and the thicker ripstop threads wear at different rates.
 Ripstop is used in sails, parachutes, and hot air balloons and was originally developed in WW2 to replace silk parachutes.